Sepantapouya/Tic-Toc-Toe-Using-ReactJs-/README.md

 ## Finally

 * share it with others
-* if you like it please star for it
+* if you like , please star for it